North Wembley

-North Wembley is a district in North West London, England.
+North Wembley is a locality in Wembley in the north-west of London, England.
 It is located in the London Borough of Brent and is mostly made up of the 1930s Sudbury Court Estate.
 North Wembley forms the north-western part of the district of that is its namesake.
 The major roads in the area are East Lane, Watford Road, and Sudbury Court Drive.
 Most of it is part of the Wembley HA0 postcode area, but a small part in the east (including East Lane Business Park) falls under Wembley HA9, and parts in the west (including Sudbury Court Drive) fall under Harrow HA1.

 History

 Sudbury Court Estate was built between circa 1927 to 1935, one of the best surviving mock tudor housing in the wider area.
 The estate was built under Captain Edward George Spencer-Churchill, first cousin of Winston Churchill.
+The name of the estate is derived from the principal farm in the area, Sudbury Court Farm, which stood in Sudbury Court Road until its demolition in 1957.
+The farm was one of the most important on the estate of Lord Northwick and comprised 380 acres.
+It was here that for a while the Manor Courts were held, hence the name.

+Sudbury Court Residents Association

+In 1930, during the construction of Sudbury Court Estate, the local people created the Sudbury Court Residents Association (SCRA) which is one of the oldest community associations in the United Kingdom.
+In May 1931, the first issue of the community magazine was published named 'The Estate Courier'.
+Over the years the format of the Estate’s own news-sheet has changed but it has never stopped publishing.
+This first issue was printed on both sides of a folded sheet of paper.
+During the Second World War, the named changed to 'The Courier' (omitting the 'Estate' in the title).
+By March 1967 The Courier had become a 12 page booklet, supported in no small measure by advertising.
+As of 2024, most issues are around 30 pages in length.